WPChill/strong-testimonials/readme.txt

 [strong slideshow show_for="5" effect_for="1" excerpt]
 `

+Use '[read_more]' after your testimonials to add a "Read more" link to another page.

 [Check out the demos](http://demos.wpmission.com/strong-testimonials/)

 = Support =

-As a technical support veteran, I am dedicated to your success.
 I will move mountains to fix bugs, to resolve conflicts with other plugins and themes, and to craft elegant solutions to fragile workarounds.

 = Recommended =

+* [Simple Colorbox](https://wordpress.org/plugins/simple-colorbox/) to open thumbnails into full-size images.
+Nice!
 * [Debug This](http://wordpress.org/plugins/debug-this/) to peek under the hood when troubleshooting.
 * [Simple Custom CSS](http://wordpress.org/plugins/simple-custom-css/) is my go-to plugin for quick CSS fixes.
-* [Wider Admin Menu](http://wordpress.org/plugins/wider-admin-menu/) lets your admin menu breathe.
+* [Wider Admin Menu](http://wordpress.org/plugins/wider-admin-menu/) lets your admin menu b r e a t h e.

 = Known Conflicts =